 While Company Pages exist on LinkedIn, most activity is conducted via personal profiles.
 After all, people do business with people.
 Building connections and using LinkedIn to stay in front of your network is the key to success.

-It doesn't take much time to stay active on LinkedIn as the pace is slower than Facebook or Twitter.
-Ten minutes a day to check your newsfeed and you'll be able to gather plenty of valuable insight about people in your network and companies of interest.
+It doesn't take much time to get the best out of LinkedIn, as the pace is slower than Facebook or Twitter.
+Ten minutes a day to check your newsfeed, and you'll be able to gather plenty of valuable insight about people in your network and companies of interest.